passcod/blook/transcripts/queerly-there-special-01.md

 Fire.

 No mention of queer couples at all.
-No boyfriends dancing, no affirmative lesbians snogging in the rose garden, and no one asks anyone of the same gender.
+No boyfriends dancing, no affirmative lesbians snogging in the rose garden, and no one asks out anyone of the same gender.

 This would have done loads to normalise queer relationships, but it's just not there at all.

-Now I've been complaining a lot so I thought maybe you guys would like a little joke just to bring things up.
+(Now I've been complaining a lot so I thought maybe you guys would like a little joke just to bring things up.

 - What did asexual James Potter do when Lily declined to be his date?
 - Went stag.

 It's very funny.

-You can't tell but I did the finger guns at my brand new shiny microphone.
+You can't tell but I did the finger guns at my brand new shiny microphone.)

 So.